 Reserve Your Name on Colorado’s Secretary of State’s WebsiteAPPLY ONLINE

 Registering Your Business Domain

 More and more of the services available to us are moving online; it is always advisable to have a website for your business.
 Not only does it get the word out about your LLC, but it will also provide easy access.
-You should check the availability of domain names, and register your URL.

 Choose a Registered Agent in Colorado

 You must select a registered agent before your company can start functioning.
 A Registered Agent is an individual or another business entity responsible for receiving all official communication on behalf of the LLC.